The Construction Advantage

 Additionally, the Court ruled that the contractor – whom the homeowners hired to install the shingles – did not have the authority to bind the homeowners to the arbitration agreement despite likely seeing the provision on the packaging.
 Id. ¶¶ 12-13.
 The Court reasoned that the homeowners only hired the contractor to install the shingles, not negotiate a contract.
 Id.

-Although it is unclear whether a Maine court would rule as the Oklahoma Supreme Court did in this situation, the Williams case does highlight the truism that courts are often reluctant to enforce arbitration agreements where it appears the party seeking to enforce the agreement has tried to sneak it past the other party.
+Although it is unclear whether a ME court would rule as the Oklahoma Supreme Court did in this situation, the Williams case does highlight the truism that courts are often reluctant to enforce arbitration agreements where it appears the party seeking to enforce the agreement has tried to sneak it past the other party.